zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-13-mastering-unity-project-folder-structure-level-1-reserved-folders.markdown

 ##### Resources

-The `Resources` folder is a special folder which allows you to access assets by file path and name in your scripts, rather than by the usual (and recommended) method of direct references (as variables in scripts via drag-and-drop in the Unity Editor).
+The `Resources` folder is a special folder that allows you to access assets by file path and name in your scripts.
+Rather than by the usual (and recommended) method of direct references (as variables in scripts via drag-and-drop in the Unity Editor).

 For this reason, caution is advised when using it.
 All assets you put in the `Resources` folder are always included in your build (even unused ones), because Unity has no way of determining which Resources-based assets are used or not.

-You can have multiple `Resources` folders throughout your project, so it is not recommended to have an asset in one `Resources` folder and have another asset with that same name in another `Resources` folder.
+You can have multiple `Resources` folders throughout your project.
+It is not recommended to have an asset in one `Resources` folder and have another asset with that same name in another `Resources` folder.

 Once your game is built, all assets in all `Resources` folders get packed into the game’s archive for assets.